Shane-Lester99/Concentration/README.md

 ## Purpose:
 To create a fun classic game and make it playable on any web browser/ device.
 Also my intention was to add a modern twist to a classic game by adding emoji's as the symbols to be matched.
 The game is fun and addictive and the different difficulty levels and the fact that it is timed adds a way to continuously make it more challenging.

+## Contributions

+- Udacity.com came up with the basic idea of the project.
+However, the idea they had was to create a matching game with a 4 by 4 grid of cards.

+- Designed the UI and built all the code from scratch.
+All the files were created by me alone.

 ## Browsers Supported:

 - Tested on: